FutureSharks/tf-kops-cluster/README.md

 ## Notes

 If the `cluster_fqdn` is not resolvable from where you run `kubectl` then you get an SSL error.
-The easiest solution is to use a public domain in Route53.
+The easiest solution is to use a public domain in Route53 or use the `--insecure-skip-tls-verify` option for `kubectl`.

 ## Versions